Oliviavalen/wild-epistemology/abstracts/abstraction.md

 System 2 thinking/the destroyed commonwealth/misaligned conscious/misaligned ego/pharoah, until the savior returns power and clean water (right thinking to your beliefs).

 #
+Back to *All Souls*<br>
+Philippe de Clermont and the other creators of the Congregation established the rule because they recognized how powerful daemons could be if they organized.
+Because daemons are natural movers and shakers who excel at politics, finance, and radical innovation, the ruling powers feared that a unified daemon community would easily organize revolts, manipulate human societies, and challenge vampire and witch dominance. **Isolation is the exact reason why daemons now suffer from so much mental instability.
+Without a community or shared network to help them understand their unique minds, their intense genius has nowhere to go and frequently collapses into madness and depression.**<br>
+—like how we isolate and attack anyone who thinks differently.
+Programming the mass to tear down the individual instead of raise the collective up to new levels.
+Even in an age of social media, it's only "cool" to go against the grain so long as you're still fitting into another given box or label.

+#